jonshiach/graphics-notes/_sources/_pages/05_transformations.md

 Scaling a triangle centred at the origin.
 ```

-Since scaling is simply multiplying the co-ordinates by a number we have
+Since scaling is simply multiplying the coordinates by a number we have

 $$ \begin{align*}
     \begin{pmatrix}